oddstone/av1dec/README.md

 # Known Limitations
   * Supports only 8-bits
   * Only 4:2:0 content are tested.
-  * No Intrabc
   * No SVC
   * No segmentation
-  * The conformance test scipt only supports windows.
+  * The conformance test scipt onlys supports windows.

 # Build
 ## Windows* Operating Systems (64-bit)